Eliminated a Regret and Fulfilled a Childhood Dream for Free

 Time Will Run Out For Making Things Right

-Windows of opportunity do not remain open forever.
-They close faster than you think.
-You only get so much time with your kids before they prefer hanging out with friends.
-You only get so long to build wealth before the next bear market arrives and you lose your job.
+Windows of opportunity close faster than you think.
+You only have so much time with your kids before they’d rather hang out with friends.
+You only have so long to build wealth before the next bear market hits or a job disappears.
+And eventually, you’ll be too old to tackle the slippery Manoa Falls trail, let alone the Inca Trail.

 I knew that if I did not try organized basketball at 48, I might never have the chance again.
 And if I never tried, I would carry that regret to my grave.